BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

    in The Droughts have standard loot definitions.
  * Set the two chests in Knotty Peak (when you first meet Wainwright) to be at least blue-quality Jakobs gear.
+ * All Eridian ammo chests in Vault of the Serpent (in Tazendeer) will contain only Eridium.

 **v1.2.2** - Mar 11, 2021
  * Updated to include loot changes with today's hotfixes, namely moving